 - Maintaining a well-balanced diet

-- The role of attitudes and emotions
+- Being conscious of how our attitudes and emotions

 - Keeping our physical bodies cleansed—both on the outside and the inside;